Kequc/nano-records/README.md

 var att2 = doc.body('my-attribute', 'my-nested-attribute');
 ```

-A copy of your data can be accessed using the body method, optionally you can pass a series of parameters to drill into toward the attribute you want instead.
+Your body data is returned in full.
+Optionally you can pass a series of parameters to drill into it toward the property you want.

 #### Get id and get rev